felixrieseberg/iojs-azure/README.md

 - `iisnode.yml` finally tells Azure Websites to use the just downloaded iojs.exe as Node binary.
 - `app.js` is entirely optional and simply spits out the installed version of io.js.
 It's only included to "prove" that io.js is running, but you should most likely replace it with your own app.js/server.js.

+## Copyright and License
+The MIT License (MIT)
+Copyright (c) Microsoft Corporation
+Please see LICENSE.md for more information.